LastBreeze/Auto-Boost-Av1an-portable/README.md

 A fully automated AV1 encoding workflow for Windows. **One double-click** takes your raw video files, encodes them to AV1 with consistent visual quality, and remuxes everything back together with the original audio and subtitles.
 No command line, no manual setup, no merging — just drop, click, relax.

+Why use it: Unzip the portable folder and everything is ready to use.
+No installing python or vapoursynth, everything is included and example one-click scripts are provided to get your started on your av1 journey.

 Built on [Av1an](https://github.com/master-of-zen/Av1an), [SVT-AV1-PSY](https://github.com/gianni-rosato/svt-av1-psy), and [VapourSynth](https://www.vapoursynth.com/).

 Linux fork: [Auto-Boost-Av1an-Linux](https://github.com/abdalrahmanx9/Auto-Boost-Av1an-Linux)